 ssh -L 8096:localhost:8096 username@server-ip-address

 This command creates a secure tunnel that forwards port 8096 on your local machine to port 8096 on the remote server.
-As long as the SSH session remains active, you can access the Jellyfin Media Server using this link in your web browser:
+As long as the SSH session remains active, access Jellyfin at http://localhost:8096 in your web browser.

 The SSH tunnel directs your browser’s HTTP request through the encrypted connection to the remote server’s Jellyfin instance.
-Therefore, keep the SSH terminal window open while using Jellyfin; closing it terminates the tunnel and disconnects your access.
+Keep the SSH terminal window open while using Jellyfin; closing it terminates the tunnel and disconnects your access.

-The Ubuntu Firewall (UFW) manages firewall rules in Ubuntu.
+The UFW firewall on Ubuntu manages firewall rules.
 By default, Ubuntu leaves the firewall disabled, so you need to install it (if necessary), open required ports, and then enable protection without locking yourself out of SSH.

 If UFW isn’t installed, add it with this command: